angelicab7/angelicab7/README.md

 *Like a normal girl, just way more awesome!*

 I am a skilled **QA Engineer** with a strong background in software quality assurance and test automation.
-I'm passionate about building robust, efficient, and reliable systems that ensure a seamless user experience.
+I'm passionate about design, development and execution of test cases that ensures a seamless user experience.

 ---